-RUSVM confers a Doctor of Veterinary Medicine (DVM) degree only after a student has mastered the body of knowledge and skills that comprises the veterinary curriculum to the satisfaction of the faculty.
-The faculty expects each veterinary student to demonstrate proficiency in the use and understanding of principles and facts related to the pre-clinical curriculum and in the application of these principles to the practice of clinical medicine.
+The Dean of Ross University School of Veterinary Medicine confers a Doctor of Veterinary Medicine degree only after a student has mastered the body of knowledge and skills that comprises the veterinary curriculum to the satisfaction of the faculty with or without reasonable accommodation.
+The faculty expects each veterinary student to demonstrate proficiency in the use and understanding of principles and the skills, knowledge, and judgment related to the basic sciences and in the application of these principles to the practice of clinical medicine.
+There are certain abilities and skills that students must possess and/or refine to accomplish these goals.